Install and Run Antora Quickstart

 $ mkdir docs-site && cd docs-site

-Next, let’s install the required packages within the playbook project so you can run the antora command using npx.
+Next, let’s initialize a package.json file and install the required packages within the playbook project so you can run the antora command using npx.

 $ node -e "fs.writeFileSync('package.json', '{}')"